-George Freese – Baseball Player Biography, Career, Net Worth Information
+George Strickland – Baseball Player Biography, Career, Net Worth Information

 The 1960s marked the end of an era for many baseball greats who had risen to prominence in the post-war years.
 This decade saw the retirement of legendary players who had become household names, setting records and captivating fans during a time of significant social and cultural change.
 From Ted Williams to Stan Musial, these athletes left an indelible mark on baseball history, their careers spanning from the classic era into the modern age of the sport.